On the Uniqueness of Global Multiple SLEs: Introduction

 \begin{theorem} Let $\kappa\in (0,4]$ and let $(\Omega; x_1, \ldots, x_{2N})$ be a polygon with $N \geq 1$.
 For any $\alpha \in \LP_N$, there exists a unique global $N$-$\SLE_{\kappa}$ associated to~$\alpha$. \end{theorem}

 The existence part of Theorem~\ref{thm::global_unique} is already known --- see~\cite{KozdronLawlerMultipleSLEs, LawlerPartitionFunctionsSLE, PeltolaWuGlobalMultipleSLEs}.
 We briefly review the construction in Section~\ref{subsec::existence}.
-The uniqueness part of Theorem~\ref{thm::global_unique} for $N=2$ was proved in~\cite[Theorem 4.1]{MillerSheffieldIG2}, where the authors used a coupling of the $\SLE$ and the Gaussian free field.
-Unfortunately, this proof does not apply in general for $N$ commuting $\SLE$s, which is the case of the present article.
-We first give a different proof for the uniqueness when $N=2$ by a Markov chain argument (in Section~\ref{subsec::uniqueness_pair}), and then generalize it for all $N \geq 3$ (in Section~\ref{subsec::uniqueness_general}).
+J.~Miller and S.~Sheffield proved the uniqueness part of Theorem~\ref{thm::global_unique} for $N=2$ in~\cite[Theorem~4.1]{MillerSheffieldIG2}, making use of a coupling of the $\SLE$ with the Gaussian free field.
+Unfortunately, this proof does not apply\footnote{Another proof (which might be generalizable for $N \geq 3$) for the case of two curves recently appeared in a new appendix to~\cite{MSW}.
+However, this proof does not give exponential convergence rate of the Markov chain discussed in Remark~\ref{rem::mixing}.} in general for $N \geq 3$ commuting $\SLE$s.
+In the present article, we first give a different proof for the existence and uniqueness when $N=2$ by a Markov chain argument (in Section~\ref{subsec::uniqueness_pair}), and then generalize the uniqueness proof for all $N \geq 3$ (in Section~\ref{subsec::uniqueness_general}).
+Our proof also gives exponential convergence rate for the Markov chain.